Emerald Ash Borer

 [Agrilus planipennis (Fairmaire)]

-- The Emerald Ash Borer (EAB) is a recent invasive pest, and is considered to be one of the most destructive forest insects to ever invade the U.S.
+- The emerald ash borer (EAB) is an invasive pest that is considered to be one of the most destructive forest insects ever to invade the U.S.

-- EAB adults are very good fliers, but new infestations are primarily caused by people moving wood from infested areas.
+- EAB is primarily spread to new areas by people moving wood from infested areas.

-- New infestations are difficult to detect and damage may not be obvious for years.
-However, by then it may be too late – an EAB infestation is nearly always fatal to the tree.
+- New infestations are difficult to detect, and damage may not be obvious for years.

 - EAB has not yet been reported in Utah.
-To help prevent the spread of EAB, avoid transporting firewood across county and state lines.
+To help prevent the spread of EAB, check ash trees for signs of infestation.

-EAB undergoes complete metamorphosis, with four distinct life-stages: a feeding adult, an egg, a feeding larva, and a non-feeding pupa.
+EAB has four distinct life-stages: feeding adult, egg, feeding larva, and non-feeding pupa.

-Adults are small (about 1/2 inch long and 1/8 inch wide), metallic green-colored beetles with a bronze head, a flattened body, and an iridescent purple abdomen hidden beneath their forewings (Figs. 1-2).
+Adults are small (about 1/2 inch long and 1/8 inch wide), metallic green-colored beetles with a bronze head, a flattened body, short sawtoothed antennae, a rounded belly, and an iridescent purple abdomen hidden beneath their forewings.
+They are bullet-shaped and lack a defined waist (Figs. 1–3).
 Males and females are similar in appearance.

-Eggs are very small (< 1/16 inch) and nearly impossible to locate on bark or in bark crevices where they are deposited.
-Newly deposited eggs are cream-colored, but turn reddish-brown as they develop (Fig. 3).
+Eggs oval to round, very small (< 1/16 inch), and nearly impossible to locate on bark or in bark crevices where they are deposited.
+Newly deposited eggs are cream-colored but turn amber as they develop (Fig. 3).

 Larvae are cream-colored with 10 abdominal segments and a flattened abdomen.
-Larvae reach a length of about 1 inch, are tapeworm-like in appearance, and have a pair of brown, pincer-like appendages on the last abdominal segment (Fig. 3).
-As larvae mature, they excavate a tiny chamber and curve back on themselves (forming a J-shape).
+Mature larvae reach a length of about 1 inch, are tapeworm-like in appearance, and have a pair of brown, pincer-like appendages on the last abdominal segment (Fig. 3).
+Their brown head is mostly retracted, but the mouthparts are visible externally.
+As larvae mature, they excavate a tiny chamber and curve back on themselves forming a J-shape.